· Lincoln J Bicalho · Development · 24 min read

 /// <summary>

-/// Indicates if the current request is in prerendering phase
+/// Indicates whether the current request is in the prerendering phase.

 /// </summary>